humdrum-tools/humdrum-documentation/guide/ch17/index.md

   `B`
   `C`
   -----------
-Notice that repetitions of the data \"A\" and \"B\" have disappeared.
+Notice that repetitions of the data "A" and "B" have disappeared.
 The simple **uniq** command is useful for telling us *how many different things* there are in an input.
 For example, the above output identifies just five different records \-- and three different types of data